pablorodn/Diverse-VRP-Models-for-Colombian-E-commerce/docker-osrm-server/README.md

 ## Introduction

-This guide outlines the steps to set up an OSRM (Open Source Routing Machine) server tailored for Colombian logistics challenges.
+This guide outlines the steps to set up an OSRM (Open Source Routing Machine) server.
 The process draws inspiration from a tutorial by [Afian Anwar](https://www.linkedin.com/in/afian-anwar/), Founder & CEO of [Afi Labs](https://www.afi.io/), which originally focused on creating a geocoding and reverse geocoding service using OpenStreetMap data.
 You can find the original tutorial [here](https://www.afi.io/blog/building-a-free-geocoding-and-reverse-geocoding-service-with-openstreetmap/).
 However, modifications have been made to adapt it for Colombian usage, along with adjustments specific to server configurations on Ubuntu.

 ## Step 1: Creating the EC2 Server on AWS